 In Chinese culture, the fifteenth day of the seventh month in the lunar calendar is called Ghost Day and the seventh month is generally regarded as the Ghost Month, in which ghosts and spirits, including those of deceased ancestors, come out from the lower realm.
-The particular day is also when the Hungry Ghost Festival takes place. incorporates the concept within the culturally rich Malaysia, while also making food one of the main ingredients of his film.
+The particular day is also when the Hungry Ghost Festival takes place.
+We Jun Cho incorporates the concept within the culturally rich Malaysia, while also making food one of the main ingredients of his film.

 Bonnie, a young woman who is running a food truck named Hungry Ghost Diner in Kuala Lumpur, strives to come to terms with her loss of her mother as much as finding a purpose in her life.
 The movie begins during the Ghost Festival, while Bonnie is being pressured by Kit, a young man who is trying to bring in culinary entrepreneurships to a new food court, although she does not seem particularly eager to do so.
 At the same night, her long unseen uncle Ah Kiu turns up in her food truck, reminding his niece of his words to always chase her dreams, as much as that something is wrong with her father.
 The event leads her to a trip to Behrang, where her family owns a cafe, only to get once more in a huge fight with him.
 When the sudden lockdown forces her to stay in Behrang, Bonnie realizes that she can see ghosts, as a number of her passed relatives, among other people, turn up during the night, most of them searching for some sort of closure.